jnbaum/SWE6733-Group-1/README.md

 * <ins>Outdoor Lovers & Adventurers</ins> - These are the individuals who are searching for partners who share a common interest in adventuring.
 As the primary user demographic and beneficiaries, their satisfaction will be the key factor in determing the application's success.
 * <ins>Outdoor Organization & Guides</ins> - A third party may be interested in using Rovaly application to find and connect with potential participants.
 This can include local community groups, organization operatiors, and professional guides.
 * <ins>Investors</ins> - This party provides the funding and resources for the Rovaly team to carry out the application's development.
 The profit and growth to be gained will be contingent upon this product's success.
+* <ins>Team Members</ins> - This includes us, the project managers and developers who are responsible for the development of the application.
+We want the project to succeed so that others can enjoy the benefits of our work.

 ---